Frequently Asked Questions

 Yes, the PB-PMHPP needs transcripts for every college level course you have taken, including study abroad courses.
 The transcripts must be official and come directly from the Registrar’s office.

 3. What are your requirements?

-The PMHP-PB requirements are listed here or on the instruction sheet for the application.
+The PB-PMHPP requirements are listed here or on the instruction sheet for the application.
 Your application and all supplemental materials must be received in one packet by the deadline for your file to be considered complete.
 We highly recommend not waiting until the last minute to apply.
 Once your file is reviewed, you will be notified whether or not you have been selected to interview.
 If you are selected, you will have a one-on-one interview with the Admissions Committee, who will evaluate you on your passion and knowledge for your intended area of interest and specific fit for our program.
-They will also discuss your curriculum, master's options, and approximate cost for you, if accepted.
+They will also discuss your tentative curriculum, master's options, and approximate cost for you, if accepted.
 This is a competive interview process.
 Application packets received after the May 1st deadline will be considered for the next application cycle only.

 4. What are my chances of getting in?